 In 2018, with the support of Guys and St Thomas’ Hospital, we pioneered the veterinary HALT campaign, providing free literature and tailored support to any practice wishing to partake.

-As part of our ongoing focus on enhancing performance in practice, we have relaunched HALT for 2020 making our wide range of HALT materials available to all veterinary professionals nationwide.
+As part of our ongoing focus on enhancing performance in practice, we have relaunched HALT making our wide range of HALT materials available to all veterinary professionals nationwide.
 HALT is driven by our patient safety, human factors and strategic communications experts, with the aim of reinforcing the importance of physical and mental wellbeing within our profession.